 OASIS (Online Access to Student Information Services) is Curtin University student portal, providing a "one-stop-shop" for delivering eServices

 to Curtin students.
 On average, students log into OASIS more than 250,000 times each week.
-Through OASIS, students have access to their student record (eStudent),
+Through OASIS, you can access your student record (eStudent),

-the Official Communications Channel (OCC), access to the university learning support systems student email account and Ask Curtin, an FAQ database
+Official Communications Channel (OCC), the university learning support systems, student email account and Ask Curtin, an FAQ database

 for Future and Current Students.
 A range of other online

-services available to students within OASIS includes the Careers channel, access to library databases and a number of student news feeds, and, depending
+services available to you within OASIS includes the Careers channel, library databases, a number of student news feeds, and, depending

 Official communication channel (OCC)

 A key feature of OASIS is the Official Communications Channel (OCC).
-This enables the University to communicate with students in a way that
+This enables the University to communicate with you more quickly, more securely, more reliably

-is quicker, more secure, more reliable and more responsive than regular mail.
+and more responsive than by regular mail.
 Many reminders regarding deadlines and important announcements you need to

 know about as a student are sent via the OCC.
 It is a condition of enrolment at Curtin that all students access OASIS at least weekly to read